We're from the FBI and we're here to help you, Mr. Trump

 Rangappa argues that the FBI should have investigated alleged Russian infiltration of the Trump campaign aggressively and directly, given the gravity of this threat.
 However, she continues, it elected to investigate quietly through an informant in order to avoid casting public suspicion on the campaign and to thereby avoid injuring Trump.

 It’s a creative argument but there are a few problems.
 First, it assumes, in Rangappa’s words, the “infiltration of a U.S. presidential campaign by a hostile foreign power present[ing] a grave national security threat of the highest order.”
-But there was no evidence of such infiltration at the time the FBI began spying; nor is there any now, two years and vast of amounts of investigating later.
+But there was no evidence of such infiltration at the time the FBI began spying, nor is there any now, two years and vast of amounts of investigating later.

 Given the absence of the factual predicate upon which Rangossa bases her argument, her case crumbles.